cat394/Momiji/packages/utility-types/README.md

 # Momiji Utility Types

-This is a library that provides utility types to aid in type safety in [Oak](https://github.com/oakserver/oak).
+This is a library containing useful utility types developed for [Oak](https://github.com/oakserver/oak).

 ## `MergeStates`